Ofrepose/logtastic/README.md

 // Logging an object with custom styling const data = { name: "John", age: 30, occupation: "Developer" };
 logger.log(data, { color: "blue", bgStyle: "yellow" });

+// Configure logging mode
+logger.setMode({ silent: false }); // Enable log visibility

+// Configure default settings
+logger.setDefaults({
+    color: 'blue',
+    style: 'dim',
+    bgStyle: 'reset',
+    type: 'log'
+});

+// Activate logging to file mode logger.setToFileMode('./logs');

+// Get current mode and defaults logger.getMode();
+logger.getDefaults();
 ```

-## API

-### `log(text, options)`

-Logs a message with customizable color, style, and background.

-- `text` (string|object): The text or object to be logged.
-- `options` (Object):
-  - `color` (string, optional): The text color to apply.
-Possible values: 'reset', 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.
-  - `style` (string, optional): The text style to apply.
-Possible values: 'reset', 'bold', 'dim', 'italic', 'underline', 'inverse', 'hidden', 'strikethrough'.
-  - `bgStyle` (string, optional): The background color to apply.
-Possible values: 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.

-### `err(text, options)`

-Logs an error message with customizable color, style, and background.

-- `text` (string|object): The error message or object to be logged.
-- `options` (Object):
-  - `color` (string, optional): The text color to apply.
-Possible values: 'reset', 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.
-  - `style` (string, optional): The text style to apply.
-Possible values: 'reset', 'bold', 'dim', 'italic', 'underline', 'inverse', 'hidden', 'strikethrough'.
-  - `bgStyle` (string, optional): The background color to apply.
-Possible values: 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white'.
-  - `time` (boolean, optional): Whether to include a timestamp.
-Default is true.
-  - `override` (boolean, optional): Override the silent mode and log even in silent mode.
-Default is false.
-  - `trace` (boolean, optional): Include stack trace.
-Default is true.
-  - `escape` (boolean, optional): Whether to exit the process after logging.
-Default is true.

-### `getDefaults()`

-This function displays the default settings and provides instructions for modifying them.
-It logs a series of messages in blue color for consistent styling.

-### `setDefaults(options)`

-This function allows you to set default log message formatting options.
-You can update default values for color, style, and background style.

-### `getMode()`

-This function displays the current logging mode and provides instructions for changing it.
-It logs the current mode and instructions in blue color.

-### `setMode(options)`

-This function lets you modify the logging mode to control the visibility of log messages.
-You can enable silent mode (logs not visible) or deactivate it.
+# Features

+**Custom Formatting**
+You can easily customize the formatting of log messages, warnings, and errors by specifying color, style, and background options.

+**Logging to File**
+Logtastic allows you to log messages to files.
+You can set the directory where log files will be saved using the `setToFileMode(directory)` method.

+**Silent Mode**
+You can control whether log messages are visible by using the `setMode({ silent: true/false })` method.
+When silent mode is active, logs will not be visible in the console.

+**Default Settings**
+Logtastic comes with default settings for log messages, warnings, and errors.
+You can modify these settings using the `setDefaults(options)` method.

+## API Reference

+### `logger.log(text, options)`

+Log a message with customizable formatting options.

+- `text`: The message text or object to be logged.
+- `options`: An object containing formatting options such as:
+  - `color`: Text color for the message.
+  - `style`: Text style for the message.
+  - `bgStyle`: Background style for the message.
+  - `time`: Whether to include a timestamp in the message (default: false).
+  - `override`: Forcefully override the logging mode (default: false).
+  - `trace`: Whether to include stack trace information (default: false).

+### `logger.warn(text, options)`

+Log a warning message with customizable formatting options.

+- `text`: The warning message text or object to be logged.
+- `options`: An object containing formatting options such as:
+  - `color`: Text color for the warning message.
+  - `style`: Text style for the warning message.
+  - `bgStyle`: Background style for the warning message.
+  - `time`: Whether to include a timestamp in the message (default: false).
+  - `override`: Forcefully override the logging mode (default: false).
+  - `trace`: Whether to include stack trace information (default: false).

+### `logger.err(text, options)`

+Log an error message with customizable formatting options.

+- `text`: The error message text or object to be logged.
+- `options`: An object containing formatting options such as:
+  - `color`: Text color for the error message.
+  - `style`: Text style for the error message.
+  - `bgStyle`: Background style for the error message.
+  - `time`: Whether to include a timestamp in the message (default: true).
+  - `override`: Forcefully override the logging mode (default: false).
+  - `trace`: Whether to include stack trace information (default: true).
+  - `escape`: Whether to forcefully exit the application after logging (default: true).

+### `logger.setMode(options)`

+Set the logging mode to control log visibility.

+- `options`: An object containing a `silent` property.
+If `silent` is `true`, logs will not be visible.

+### `logger.setDefaults(options)`

+Set default log message formatting options.

+- `options`: An object containing options to update default formatting settings, including:
+  - `color`: Default text color.
+  - `style`: Default text style.
+  - `bgStyle`: Default background style.
+  - `type`: Default log type ('log', 'warn', or 'err').

+### `logger.setToFileMode(directory)`

+Activate logging to file mode and specify the log directory.

+- `directory`: The directory path where log files will be saved.

+### `logger.getMode()`

+Display the current logging mode and its configuration.

+### `logger.getDefaults()`

+Display the default settings and provide instructions on modifying them.

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.